MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

     ![Settings command](media/access-teams-8.PNG "Settings command")

-## Assign the new security role to a user or users
+## Step 3: Assign the new security role to a user or users

 To prevent a specific user from accessing all guides by default, change that user’s security role to the newly created Dynamics 365 Guides Restricted Operator role.
 Once assigned, they will only be able to see guides that have been shared with them.